Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

    - Artifact: Business Processor
    - Response: Request processing is scaled up
    - Measure: Performance and availability is not affected

+2. - Source of Stimulus: Browser/User.
+   - Stimulus: Higher number of tickets to schedule.
+   - Atifact: Business Processor.
+   - Response: Automatic scheduling is scaled up.
+   - Measure: Performance and availability is not affected.

 ## Modifiability